 There is a world of things to do in Lenox MA and throughout the Berkshires!
 We feel fortunate to be located in the heart of this wonderful area and to provide you with an oasis of peace and quiet during your explorations of nearby Lenox, MA attractions.
-Start your day with a sumptuous breakfast at the inn.
+Start your day with breakfast at the inn.
 Swim in our pool, surrounded by lush rock gardens; relax in the hammock and enjoy the serenity.

 For all of our recommendations on things to do in Lenox MA and the Berkshires, including attractions and activities, be sure to download a free copy of our Berkshires Vacation Guide.

 Things to Do in Lenox MA – Attractions